Climate Lessons for Teachers

 Objectives.
 By the end of this lesson, learners will have created a product to be shared with other children for the Kids Against Climate Change website that teaches others about one aspect of climate change, or gives an idea for slowing down climate change.
 Learners feel empowered by their ability to communicate and take action to make a difference.

 Conclusion.
-Summarize the class by reminding your learners that if we all work together to slow down climate change, by talking about it, AND by taking action (by reducing our electricity use, by recycling, etc.), we can make a significant difference.
+Summarize the class by reminding your learners that if we all work together to slow down climate change, by talking about it, AND by taking action (by reducing waste, by recycling, etc.), we can make a significant difference.

 Instructor, University of San Diego